Mnemonic Startup Guide

 If we find a way to associate every number with something more interesting, we can remember numbers without even trying very hard.
 For example, for me, the number 82 is a fan.
 Any time I need to remember the number 82, which is abstract and non-memorable, I can instead think of a fan, which is tangible and visual.

-So we’re going to start associating numbers.
+So we’re going to start associating numbers with objects in our mind.
 In fact, we’ll eventually have an object for every single number from 0 to 99.

 Let’s start with the number 3.
-If you turn the number sideways, it kind of looks like an M. So from now on, every time you see the digit 3, think of the letter M.
+If you turn the number sideways, it kind of looks like an M. So from now on, every time you see the digit 3, you can think of either pursed lips or the letter M.

 Next, let’s take a look at the number 2.
 If you turn it sideways, it almost looks like the letter N. (Use a little imagination.)

-Let’s go with the number 1.
-Now, since the number 1 is the most common of all of them, we’re going to give it multiple sounds.
+Now let’s move on the number 1.
+This is a bit more complicated.
+Since 1 is the most common of all of the digits, we’re going to give it multiple sounds.
 Visually, the number seems to stand tall, like the letter T, so that will be our main sound.
 But we’ll also include the closely related “d” sound and “th” sound.
-All these sounds are made with your tongue in the front of your mouth, so we’re grouping them together in the letter 1.
+All these sounds are made with your tongue in the front of your mouth, so we’re grouping them together in the number 1.

 So for example, the number 11 is going to be associated with a “tooth”.
 The first 1 turns into “t” and the second 1 turns into “th”, but it’s not too hard to get used to this.